D-Agar/D-Agar/README.md

 - 👋 Hi, I’m @D-Agar
-- 👀 I'm a student learning about GitHub and learning programming.
+- 👀 I'm a Computer Science student studying at the University of York
-- 🌱 I’m currently learning C#.
-C++ as well as using Python for Data Analysis.
+- 🌱 I’m currently learning Python, Java, C# and Lua (for Neovim)
-- Honestly don't know what I'm doing though.

 <!---
 D-Agar/D-Agar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.